frederikheld/tacitact-examples/README.md

 `cd` back into the `tacitact-examples` directory and you're ready to install the examples as documented in the folowing paragraphs.

+## Global config

+[`config.json`](./config.json) configures the wiring between client and server.
+It works as it is but you can change values if you want to use different ports.

 ## Import `Server` in ESM module

 See source code in [server-mjs](./server-mjs/).